Les Compagnons de la chanson

 Les Compagnons de la chanson were a French harmony vocal group, formed in 1946 from an earlier group founded in Lyon, France in 1941.
 Their best known song was "Les trois cloches" recorded with Edith Piaf in 1946.
-They were eight or nine members in the group, and they were popular in France with some success internationally, and they continued to perform until 1985.
+Consisting of eight or nine members in the group, they were popular in France, with some success internationally.
+They performed until 1985 when they disbanded.

 Career

-Les Compagnons de la chanson were originally part of a larger choir formed in 1941 in Lyon under the direction of Louis Liébar as part of the Compagnons de France youth movement of Vichy France, and later acquired the name Compagnons de la musique.
-The group first met Edith Piaf in 1944 in a benefit concert for railway workers in Paris and Piaf decided to help promote the group.
-They became Les Compagnons de la chanson in 1946, and Piaf launch the group in Paris in May 1946 at a concert in Club des Cinq.
+Les Compagnons de la chanson were originally part of a larger choir formed in 1941 in Lyon under the direction of Louis Liébar.
+The choir was part of the Compagnons de France youth movement of Vichy France, and later acquired the name Compagnons de la musique.
+The group first met Edith Piaf in 1944 in a benefit concert for railway workers in Paris, and Piaf decided to help promote the group.
+They became Les Compagnons de la chanson in 1946, and Piaf launched the group in Paris in May 1946 at a concert in Club des Cinq.
 Jean Cocteau, who was in attendance at their show, wrote of their performance: "The miracle has happened that these two solitudes joined together to create a sound artefact which so expresses France that the tears start to flow."

 In July 1946, Les Compagnons and Piaf recorded a French language song, "Les trois cloches", which was written by Jean Villard with an arrangement by group member Marc Herrand.
 Other songs they recorded with Piaf included "Céline", "Dans les prisons de Nantes", and "C'est pour ça", but it was "Les trois cloches" that would be their most successful song.

 Les Compagnons performed with Piaf for two years, including a successful tour in the United States, where they introduced the song "Les trois cloches" to the American audience.
-The English version "The Three Bells" with lyrics added by Bert Reisfeld in 1948.
+The lyrics of the English version, "The Three Bells", were written by Bert Reisfeld in 1948.
 Les Compagnons recorded "The Three Bells" without Piaf, and their version of the song reached No. 14 in the United States in 1952, later peaking at No. 21 in the UK Singles Chart in October 1959.
-The song later became a No. 1 hit for the Browns in 1959, with over one million copies in the US.
-Brown's version also reached No. 6 in the UK chart.
+The song later became a No. 1 hit for the Browns in 1959, with over one million copies in the United States.
+The Browns' version also reached No. 6 in the UK chart.